christopherbautista/LeadershipStyle/README.md

 If something feels off, start with curiosity.
 Ask questions.
 Seek understanding first.
 I’ll always do the same with you.
+For example, if I'm asking too many questions, its not to challenge your thought process, but to seek understanding and alignment.

 ---